Blog

 The General Aggregate Limit - What Is It?

 The general aggregate is the maximum amount of money a liability insurance policy will pay in a given policy term.
-Here is just about everything you need to know:
+Read this article to learn everything you need to know.

 Side A D&O Coverage: 6 Things You Should Know